Yair Rosenblum: Music career

+Aside from composing for IDF bands such as his former service band The Nahal Band, Rosenblum also composed songs for Israel’s most popular artists, such as Ilanit, Ofra Haza, Rivka Michaeli, Yossi Banai and HaGashash HaHiver.

 Death

 Rosenblum died in Holon in 1996, at the age of 52, after a two-year battle with esophageal cancer.
 After his death, his daughter Karen accepted the ACUM Prize for lifetime achievement on his behalf.